l7mp/mc-wan/README.md

 `http://payment.secure:8080/stats` is irrelevant (defaults to the Internet), and any other access to the service is denied.

-* **Resiliency:** Regular Internet connection to one of the clusters goes down.
-The EW gateways automatically initiate a circuit-breaking for the failed EW-gateway endpoint and retry all failed connections over either the SD-WAN or another cluster where healthy backends are still running.
+* **Resiliency:** One of the clusters goes down.
+The EW gateways automatically initiate a circuit-breaking for the failed EW-gateway endpoint and retry all failed connections to another cluster where healthy backends are still running.

-* **Monitoring:** Task operators want end-to-end monitoring across the clusters.
+* **Monitoring:** Operators want end-to-end monitoring across the clusters.
 EW-gateways add a `spanid` header to all HTTP(S) traffic exchanged over the SD-WAN interconnect to trace requests across the service-mesh clusters and the SD-WAN.